-where $\widetilde{\mathscr{R}} := \bigl(\widetilde{\mathscr{R}}_+, \widetilde{\mathscr{R}}_-\bigr)^T$ and
+where $\widetilde{\mathscr{R}} := \bigl(\widetilde{\mathscr{R}}_+, \widetilde{\mathscr{R}}_-\bigr)^{\textnormal{T}}$ and

-This representation also allows for a straightforward determination of the singular points of the radial system \cite{CoddLevi}.
-We find that $U$ has singularities of rank $\mu = 0$ at $r = r_{\pm}$.
-Therefore, even though both the coordinate system and the tetrad frame are regular at the event and the Cauchy horizon, these are regular singular points of (\ref{RADEQ21}).
-Thus, the regions outside the event horizon $r_+ < r$, between the event and the Cauchy horizon $r_- < r < r_+$, and inside the Cauchy horizon $r < r_-$ have to be considered separately.
-Note that this is a particularity of the mode ansatz (\ref{chandramodeansatz}).
-Finally, the matrix representation of the angular system (\ref{ANGEQ1}), with $\mathscr{T} := \left(\mathscr{T}_+, \mathscr{T}_-\right)^T$, is given by
+Furthermore, in this representation, the singular points of the radial system can be derived straightforwardly \cite{CoddLevi}.
+We find that $U$ has singularities of rank $\mu = 0$ at $r = r_{\pm}$, that is, the event and the Cauchy horizon are regular singular points of (\ref{RADEQ21}), even though, there, both the coordinate system and the tetrad frame are non-singular.
+As a consequence, the regions outside the event horizon $r_+ < r$, between the event and the Cauchy horizon $r_- < r < r_+$, and inside the Cauchy horizon $r < r_-$ have to be considered separately.
+We emphasize that this is a particularity of the specific mode ansatz (\ref{chandramodeansatz}).
+Besides, the matrix representation of the angular system is given by